Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Mathematical Primitives

 \section{Mathematical Primitives}

 Before diving into the actual solution, in this section, we will introduce some mathematical tools to help solve the problem.
 The first one is ``the integer solution of a Diophantine equation'', which is considered as the ``computational hard problem'' in the proposed cryptography protocol.
-The second one is zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARK), a set of constructions that can be used to convert the first problem into a zero-knowledge proof.
+The second one is zk-SNARK, a set of constructions that can be used to convert the first problem into a zero-knowledge proof.